What is an ELCB? Types, Working, and Application of Earth Leakage Circuit Breaker

 3-Pole ELCB: It is used for protection in a three-wire three-phase system.
 It has three ingoing and three outgoing terminals.

 4-Pole ELCB: It is used for protection in a four-wire three-phase system.

 - ELCB instantly breaks the circuit to avoid electrical shock.

 - It prevents damage caused due to broken wires or damaged insulation.

-- ELCB cannot protect against overloading & short circuit current.
+- ELCB cannot protect against overloading and short circuit current.

 - It cannot protect against live-neutral shock.